-Easy-to-understand instructions are an important feature of the projects shown in Handwoven and Little Looms.
-For clarity and continuity, we have standardized the presentation in our project paperwork for each magazine and by loom type.
-Before writing your project article, familiarize yourself with the project format in a recent issue for the magazine you are submitting to, and if we haven't already sent it to you, ask us for the project paperwork.

-Project articles include an introduction giving general information about the structure or design, a description of your weaving experience and/or tips relevant to the project, and the resources whether print or digital that you relied upon for techniques and inspiration.
+Easy-to-understand instructions are an important feature of the projects shown in Handwoven.
+For clarity and continuity, we have standardized the presentation in our project paperwork.
+Project articles usually include an introduction giving general information about the structure or design, a description of your weaving experience and/or tips relevant to the project, and a short author biography.
 The Project-at-a Glance gives specific project requirements and measurements.
-Next are the general steps required to make the project, with drafts and color orders if applicable, and finally, there is a short author bio of about 20 words.
+Next come the general steps required to make the project, with a draft and color order if applicable.
+Before writing your article, familiarize yourself with the project format in a recent issue.

 Include in your introductory text any special features of the project, your design process, how the project was inspired, or how it evolved.
-If you have ideas for changes, variations, or different color schemes, mention them.
-Note that introductory articles for Handwoven tend to be 150-300 words long, and the project introductions in Little Looms are in the 100-150-word range.

-In the warping and weaving steps (these can be brief), include your warping method if it is important to successfully weaving the project.
+If you have ideas for changes, variations, or different color schemes, mention them also.
+Include in the warping and weaving steps (these can be brief) whether you warped back-to-front or front-to-back.
 If an article demonstrates a technique, in-process photos of the weaving can be very helpful to the reader.
 For these photos, aim to include enough detail and background that the reader can see what is happening at the loom.
 (Please note the photograph specifics below.)
-If you have questions about how to describe a specific technique in your project steps, please ask us and we can send examples from previous issues.
+If you have questions about how to phrase a specific technique in your project steps please ask us and we can send examples from previous issues.